brando93/brando93/README.md

 ## Rapidfire
-  - 🔭 I’m currently practicing Terraform + AWS + Ansible + K8s projects.
+  - 🔭 I’m currently practicing multi tier projects Terraform + AWS + Ansible + K8s projects.
-  - 🌱 I’m actually studying to get certified as an AWS Solutions Architect.
+  - 🌱 I’m actually studying to get certified as Red Hat Certified Specialist in Ansible Automation.
   - 💡 Find more about me at: http://bran-website.s3-website-us-east-1.amazonaws.com/#page-top .
   - ⚡ Fun fact: I hit down arrow until I find the command instead of typing it.
   - 🚀 Looking forward to grow as DevOps Engineer however the dream is to work in Game Development or Machine Learning path after completing Bachelor's Degree in Engineering.